 As a Company Limited by Guarantee, we are reassuringly governed by a Board of Trustees who are themselves either carers, former carers or people who have been supported by similar services in past.
 As you can imagine, this goes a long way in helping make sure we are offering the right services to those who need them most.

 With a purposeful commitment to continuous improvement, we have gained a growing nationwide reputation for the excellence of our work, operating within the framework of iSO9000:2008.

 We believe that everyone’s individual circumstances are indeed that, and should not be compared to anyone else’s.
 That is why we are sensitive, as well as pertinent to the needs of individuals and communities.

 Carers Federation offers a diverse range of expertly tailored services to individuals and the wider community.
 Please visit our website - www.carersfederation.co.uk

-The Carers Federation run drop in sessions at East Brdigford Medical Centre every two weeks on a Friday between 9am -11am - please contact reception for further details.
+The Carers Federation run drop in sessions at East Bridgford Medical Centre on the first Thursday of the month between 11am - 12pm - please contact reception for further details

 Do you look after someone with dementia?
 Specialist information is now available for YOU